mortonne/psifr/docs/usage/installation.rst

 Installation
 ============

-First get a copy of the code from GitHub:
+You can install the latest stable version of Psifr using pip:

 .. code-block:: bash

-    git clone git@github.com:mortonne/psifr.git

-Then install:
+    pip install psifr

+You can also install the development version directly from the code repository on GitHub:

 .. code-block:: bash

-    cd psifr
-    python setup.py install
+    pip install git+git://github.com/mortonne/psifr